kpath1999/bus-rtos/README.md

-# StingSense: Integrated Sensor Data Collection and Transmission
+# Firmware Code for StingSense Project

-## Project Overview
+This is where my code will be for the CS 8903 Special Problems class with Professor Ashutosh Dhekne.
+We're using an Actinius Icarus board for determining Georgia Tech bus behavior across different times of the day.
+The firmware is created using Zephyr RTOS 2.7.x.
+Done right, it would integrate multiple sensors (accelerometer, GPS) with real-time clock and LTE connectivity to collect, format, and transmit the bus data.

-StingSense is a comprehensive sensor data collection and transmission solution built on the Actinius Icarus board using Zephyr RTOS 2.7.x.
-The project integrates multiple sensors (accelerometer, GPS) with real-time clock and LTE connectivity to collect, format, and transmit environmental data.
+We call this project StingSense - the

 ## Features